aidtopia/twitchy_cat/documentation/twitchy_cat_assembly.md

 _TODO:  Information about Jeckyll-Labs Twitchboard_
 _TODO:  Warning against long activations_

+### Posing and Corpsing

+If it's all working well, proceed to Suzanne's [posing and corpsing][12] instructions to turn your twitching lump of plastic into an unsettling animatronic.

 ## Links

 If you're reading the paper version of this, here are the links: